tomas-fryza/avr-course/lab6-i2c/README.md

    ![I2C scanner circuit](images/screenshot_simulide_i2c_scan.png)

    Program an application that communicates with memory modules using the I2C bus.
 Store random data in the first ten address positions of the first and second memory modules.
 Then copy 5 values from the first memory to the third and another 5 values from the second memory to the third one.
 Send the first ten values from each memory module to the UART.

-8. Finish all (or several) experiments, upload them to your GitHub repository, and submit the project link via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the assignment is the day prior to the next lab session, which is one week from now.

 <a name="references"></a>